macarthur-lab/matchbox/README.md

 # <i>matchbox</i>

-<i>matchbox</i> was originally developed at the MacArthur Lab for the Broad Center for Mendelian Genomics.
-Its purpose was to function as a bridge to the Matchmaker Exchange.
+<i>matchbox</i> was originally developed at the MacArthur Lab for the Broad Center for Mendelian Genomics with the goal of functioning as a portable bridge to the Matchmaker Exchange.
 It was then shared as open source software under the BSD License.

 <i>matchbox</i> uses the [Human Phenotype Ontology](http://human-phenotype-ontology.github.io/) for recording and analyzing phenotype data.
-Design of the phenotype matching algorithm is led by the [Monarch Initiative](https://monarchinitiative.org/) while the genotype matching algorithm design is led by the Broad Center for Mendelian Genomics at the Broad Institute.
+Design of the phenotype matching algorithm is led by the [Monarch Initiative](https://monarchinitiative.org/).

 [<i>matchbox</i>](https://seqr.broadinstitute.org/matchmaker/matchbox) is in production at the [Broad Center for Mendelian Genomics at the Broad Institute](https://cmg.broadinstitute.org/).